-We strongly recommend that you obtain a Unique Entity Identifier, register with SAM and Grants.gov, and complete and submit the application early (see Section D3a).
-We make grants only to eligible applicants that submit complete applications, including attachments, through Grants.gov, on or before the deadline, as indicated by the date stamp generated by Grants.gov.
+IMLS strongly recommends that applicants obtain a D-U-N-S® number, register with SAM and Grants.gov, and complete and submit the application early (see Section D3a).
+IMLS makes grants only to eligible applicants that submit complete applications, including attachments, through Grants.gov, on or before the deadline, as indicated by the date stamp generated by Grants.gov.

 Visit Grants.gov Support, email support@grants.gov, or call Grants.gov Applicant Support at 1-800-518-4726 for technical assistance.
-The help line is available 24 hours a day, seven days a week, except for Federal holidays.
+Grants.gov Applicant Support is available 24 hours a day, seven days a week, except for federal holidays.

 Grants.gov will generate a series of emails confirming the status of your application.
-You can check the status of your application(s) in Grants.gov by using "Track My Application."
+Applicants can check the status of their application(s) in Grants.gov by using "Track My Application."
 For further details, visit Check Application Status at Grants.gov.